 Shop for a Good Cause - Amazon donates to African Middle Eastern Leadership Project when you shop Prime Day deals on our dedicated link!

 The cause of #JusticeForNoura enjoys unprecedented support from the people of Sudan, as well as the international community.
 With pressure from Washington, this woman can be saved from the death penalty.
 It won’t be complete justice for what she’s been through, nor a solution to the larger human rights abuses in Sudan, but it would be an important step in the right direction.

 The first five speakers-in-training of the AMEL Speakers Bureau gathered for an interactive workshop during the past three days in New York.
 The culmination of two months of online speech-crafting and public speaking training, the workshop focused on the mechanics of public speaking, speech refinement and audience engagement.
-Closing the workshop on March 11/12th were first-look showcases of the Speakers for partners and supporters at the Anti-Defamation League (ADL) headquarters in New York.

 Congratulations to Mohammed AL-Samawi, AMEL's Global Ambassador for Interfaith, Youth & Leadership, on his forthcoming book The Fox Hunt: A Refugee's Memoir of Coming to America, which will be published by HarperCollins on April 10th.

 The Speakers Bureau of the African Middle Eastern Leadership Project (AMEL) will provide public speaking training to young leaders of Middle Eastern and African origin who are living in the United States (temporarily or permanently).
 Once trained, the speakers will bring their stories of activism, bridge-building and hope to audiences across the U.S, sparking dialogue and positive action among diverse audiences.